 Remove your shoes at the entrance and store your shoes in lockers.

 Pay for your admission.
-Make sure you have a body towel, either brought by yourself or rented from / provided by the onsen facility.
+Make sure you have a bath towel, either brought by yourself or rented from / provided by the onsen facility.
 You should also get a modesty towel, which is a towel that’s smaller than a body towel.
 Check with the onsen place about amenities before arriving, so you’ll know whether you have to bring.

 Please, respect other people’s privacy.
 You don’t have to take photos of you being in the onsen just so you could post it on social media.